espcaa/snail/README.md

 - install [go](https://go.dev/doc/install)
 - clone this repo
-- run `go install` to install dependencies
+- run `cd app && go install` to install dependencies
-- run `cd /src && go run .` to patch your slack client
+- run `go run .`to run the app

 you can also download prebuilt binaries from the [releases tab](https://github.com/espcaa/snail/releases) for macos and linux